YouTube

 UNIQUE EXPERIENCE

-Be sure and experience the public transport while you still can.
-The infamous jeepneys which fill the cities roads are slowly dying off.
+Be sure to experience the public transport while you still can.
+The infamous jeepneys, which fill the city’s roads, are slowly dying off.
 Legislation was passed back in 2017 to remove these environmentally unfriendly icons.
-If you wonder how much they are part of the scenery, then think the black cabs of London or the yellow cabs of New York.
+If you wonder how much they are part of the scenery, then think of the black cabs of London or the yellow cabs of New York.

 A MUST DO!